 I am an Accredited Member of the National Counselling Society and on its Accredited Voluntary Register scheme which was set up by the Government to improve standards and safety for the benefit of the public.
-I'm also a member of the Association of Integrative Coach-Therapist Professionals.

 Areas of counselling I deal with

 My fee is £120 per session.
 Each session lasts for a full hour.
 I also offer ninety minute or two-hour sessions to clients if the circumstances are appropriate.

 I am the author of four books and I have worked as a broadcaster specialising in relationships for the BBC, ITV, Channel 5 and national and local radio.
 My books are:

 - The Breast Cancer Book (Vermilion)

 - Tantra: The Art of Mind-blowing Sex (Vermilion)

 - How to Have Great Sex for the Rest of Your Life (Piatkus)

 I've also contributed articles on relationships to a range of national newspapers and magazines, including The Times, Good Housekeeping, You and Men's Health.